barryclark/jekyll-now/_posts/2016-07-02-qcon-ny-summary.md

 			* Hard to disengage from work when working through Timezones
 		* Cultivate culture for remote work
 			* Need to be self-motivated and genuinely passionate about your work
-			* Need tobe resourceful, can get through roadblocks
+			* Need to be resourceful, can get through roadblocks
 			* But hard time to hire juniors/interns
 			* Written communication is our main medium
 				- But can’t replace in-person interactions: We have retreats